carmandomx/cc_week1_ex4/README.md

 ## Fork this repo
 The first thing you need to do is create a Fork of this repo, this allows you to create an exact copy of what is in here thus creating a development environment for you.

-If you don't know how to fork please refer to this documentation: [https://docs.github.com/es/get-started/quickstart/fork-a-repo] Fork a repo@Github.com
+If you don't know how to fork please refer to this documentation: [Fork a repo @ Github.com](https://docs.github.com/es/get-started/quickstart/fork-a-repo)
 ## Clone the fork of your repo
 Forking a repo only creates a copy in your GitHub account not on your computer so the next step is to do just that.
-Clone the repo as you already know and if you don't remember how, please refer to this documentation: [https://docs.github.com/es/get-started/quickstart/fork-a-repo#cloning-your-forked-repository](Clone a forked repo@Github.com)
+Clone the repo as you already know and if you don't remember how, please refer to this documentation: [Clone a forked repo@Github.com](https://docs.github.com/es/get-started/quickstart/fork-a-repo#cloning-your-forked-repository)

 ## Create your own branch
 Don't work over the branch __master__, you need to create your own branch with the following name: __FirstNameLastName__ and you will work on this branch.